castopulence/truth/README.md

 will need to be careful who we do trust.
 I suggest using truth to determine that.
 You'll know who you can trust by how much untruth they know and how willing they are to consider that they might be wrong relative to their position in the truth-based hierarchies.
+It's OK to be a know-it-all if you are actually striving to master the truth and are actually really close to doing it.
+It's much less OK if your idea of a know-it-all is somebody that gets to be right all of the time regardless of what they believe or say.
+The truth is always somewhere close to the collective moral good, and infinity.